lllchak/agrow/README.md

-# Deep-Learning-Framework
+# agrow
-Implementation of Pytorch framework using no specific packages
+mirror of authentic PyTorch framework with implementation of main packages